-Has your email marketing felt a bit static lately?
+Has your email marketing strategy felt a bit static lately?
 Is your readership open rate or click-through rate declining?
 Perhaps content seems to be lacking or ideas just aren’t flowing like they once were.
 For us here at Keyhole Marketing, let us reassure you by saying: we’ve been there.

 If you’re putting minimal efforts into your email campaigns, or if you’re focusing your efforts into other forms of marketing, it may be time to take a step back and consider email marketing best practices.
 Email marketing is important because it is a key way to connect with current and potential clients.
 In fact, you are 6x more likely to get higher click-through rates through emails instead of tweets.
 Email is also 40 times more effective at acquiring new customers than Facebook or Twitter.